astehlik/typo3-extension-html5mediakit/Documentation/KnownProblems/Index.rst

 Known Problems
 ==============

-There is a minor issue regarding the support of WebVTT track files for audio files.
-Currently, the majority of web browsers do not fully support this feature.
+While there are no technical issues, there is a notable concern related to the support of WebVTT track files for audio files.
+Presently, most web browsers lack comprehensive support for this feature.